 ‘Timescales’ are the Starting Point for the Five Projects Rule

-Most of us intuitively know the difference between a week-sized project and a month-sized project; we also know the difference between a month-sized project and quarter-sized project.
+Most of us intuitively know the difference between a week-sized project and a month-sized project; we also know the difference between a month-sized project and a quarter-sized project.
 The difference between a quarter-sized project and larger-sized projects gets a bit slippier, but we can still feel the difference.

 And, as I’ve said in the post about using the two-hour rule to chunk your projects, while we overestimate what we can do in either 15-minutes or a full day, we generally know what we can do in a two-hour chunk of focused time.

-We can use our intuitions about the size of projects when prioritizing and planning.
+We can use our intuition about the size of projects when prioritizing and planning.
 When thinking about what we aim to do this week, rather than thinking about all of the possible timescales, we can think about what important week-sized projects we need to complete this week.
 Similarly, when we’re thinking about what we aim to do this month, we can think about the important month-sized projects we need to focus on this month.

 As we consider the various timescales (day, week, month, quarter, year), it’s important to alter the level of specificity when it comes to thinking about action.